TyroPhen

 Tyrosine & Phenylalanine Capsules

-L-Tyrosine & L-Phenylalanine (99+% purity) in a bovine gelatin capsule.
+L-Tyrosine & DL-Phenylalanine (99+% purity) in a bovine gelatin capsule.
 Nothing else.

 Third-party lab tested for purity.